Aamer Rahman

-Early life
+Early life and education

 Rahman's parents, Rezina Rahman and Mushfiq Rahman, were both born and brought up in Bangladesh.
 Rahman's father is an engineer.
 After Rahman's parents got married in Bangladesh they moved to the Middle East.
 Rahman was born in Saudi Arabia, although his family often travelled to Bangladesh.
 He lived in Saudi Arabia until the age of six when his family moved to Australia.
 They then moved to Oman when he was 10 years old, before returning to Australia when he was 13 years old.
 He grew up in the western and eastern suburbs of Melbourne.

-His childhood was spent moving between Australia and the Middle East.
 He has a younger sister, Rasha Rahman.

-Rahman graduated from Monash University with a degree in law.
-However he did not use his law degree, although during his time at university he became involved in political protests around issues such as mandatory detention, refugees, and cuts to higher education.
+Rahman attended Monash University, during which he became involved in political protests around issues such as mandatory detention, refugees, and cuts to higher education.
 He was an editor of the student newspaper, Lot's Wife, in 2002.
-His sense of humour can be seen developing in edition 7 of that year's paper, a parody of a local paper titled Herald Scum.
+Although he graduated with a degree in law, he did not pursue a legal career.

 Stand-up career

 2004–2008

 In 2004, Rahman met Nazeem Hussain at an Islamic awards function, as a result of their support for asylum seekers and for anti-racism activism.
 They became friends and did youth work together in Melbourne.
 In 2007, Hussain entered Triple J's Raw Comedy Award open mic competition at the Melbourne Comedy Festival After seeing Hussain compete, Rahman also decided to enter.
 They beat hundreds of other hopefuls to reach the Victorian State final together.
 Hussain reached the Victorian final.
 Rahman won the state final and went onto the national finals where he was voted the runner-up in a performance that was screened on ABC Television.

 Due to the success of Raw Comedy they decided to develop their five-minute stand-up routines into a one-hour show together.
 In five years, they established their own stage show Fear of a Brown Planet and sold out around Australia.
 Their name plays on the Public Enemy LP, Fear of a Black Planet.
 Rahman and Hussain performed their first show in 2007 and their second show in 2008.
 They were then given a network development deal for a year and a half.

 In 2008, Rahman helped out the Allah Made Me Funny tour.
 In April 2008, Rahman and Hussain first performed Fear of a Brown Planet at Melbourne Fringe Festival.
 Prior this, Rahman had only been on stage three times.
 In 2009, Rahman and Hussain were among ten writers selected for an exclusive script-writing workshop hosted by UK indie film company Warp X, Screen Australia and Madman Entertainment.